-The Conservation Education Strategy Tool Kit contains resources developed by the Association of Fish and Wildlife Agencies (AFWA) to support conservation educators who offer fish and wildlife based programs.
-It includes resources developed as part of AFWA’s Conservation Education Strategy:
+The Conservation Education Strategy Tool Kit was developed to support conservation educators in wildlife agencies and beyond.
+These resources were developed as part of AFWA’s Conservation Education Strategy.

 This guide is designed for classroom teachers and non-formal wildlife educators to support high-quality conservation education efforts that align with academic standards as well as the AFWA Conservation Education Core Concepts and Framework (Appendix A).
 The resources included in this guide represent the best-available resources for educators to use when teaching about monarch butterflies.